Time-Varying Risk Premia in Large International Equity Markets

 Date Written: June 15, 2018

-Keywords: large panel, approximate factor model, risk premium, international asset pricing, market integration
+Keywords: approximate factor model, emerging markets, international asset pricing, large panel, market integration, time-varying risk premium

 JEL Classification: C12, C13, C23, C51, C52 , G12, G15